Mission to Moscow (1943)

 As far as the adaptations go, there is a change that I found interesting.
 When Ryder is dining with the Flyte family in the novel, Sebastian refers to Ryder as an atheist, but Ryder corrects him, saying he is an agnostic.
 The 1981 mini-series follows the novel in this.
 But the movie version produced in 2008 reverses the dialogue, so that when Sebastian says that Ryder is an atheist, “Bridey” (Lord Brideshead) says, “An agnostic, surely,” to which Ryder emphatically denies being an agnostic and asserts that he is indeed an atheist.

 I suspect that the reason for this reversal of terms is due to the change in connotation of the word “agnostic” between 1945 and 2008.
-At the time the novel was written, the word “agnostic” was sufficiently scandalous and shocking for a character like Ryder.
-By the late 1960s, it had lost its edge.
-It suggested someone who was wishy-washy, someone who didn’t want to appear naively religious, but was still hoping for some kind of afterlife all the same.
-By the turn of the twenty-first century, this shift in meaning had become even more pronounced.
+At the time the novel was written, being an agnostic was sufficiently scandalous and shocking for a character like Ryder.
+Today, the word “agnostic” has lost its ability to shock anyone.
+It suggests someone who has doubts about the existence of God but still regards his existence as a genuine possibility, not to be dismissed out of hand.
+There are many Christians that would express a similar sentiment.
 Only by changing Ryder into an atheist could his conversion to Catholicism actually seem to amount to something.

 The Spiral Road (1962)